Arts, Culture & Community

 On-Going Projects

-The Foundation supports many on-going projects for the enrichment of the tribal and local arts, culture & community.
+The Foundation supports many on-going projects for the enrichment of the tribal and local arts, culture, and community.
 The Port Gamble S'Klallam Foundation welcomes contributions to these important projects.
 To donate: click here.

 The x̣ə́w̕əs shəyí (New Life Spirit) Renaissance Garden is on its way to completion at Heronswood Garden.
 With tree ferns from Tasmania and nearly 3000 native and exotic ferns planted, this new space will not only be luxuriant in green but will also have a story to tell.
 Members of…